-- · each of our named executive officers; - · each of our directors; - · all of our current executive officers and directors as a group; and - each person, or group of affiliated persons, known by us to beneficially own more than 5% of any class of our voting securities.
+- · each of our named executive officers; - · each of our directors; - all of our current executive officers and directors as a group; and - each person, or group of affiliated persons, known by us to beneficially own more than 5% of any class of our voting securities.

 We have based our calculation of beneficial ownership prior to this offering and concurrent private placement to Merck on 54,310,541 shares of common stock outstanding as of March 20, 2019, which includes 47,283,839 shares of our common stock resulting from the conversion of all outstanding shares of our convertible preferred stock into our common stock immediately prior to the completion of this offering and concurrent private placement to Merck, as if this conversion had occurred as of March 20, 2019.
-We have based our calculation of beneficial ownership after this offering and concurrent private placement to Merck on 65,098,891 shares of our common stock outstanding immediately following the completion of this offering and the concurrent private placement to Merck.
+We have based our calculation of beneficial ownership after this offering and concurrent private placement to Merck, as if this offering and the concurrent private placement to Merck.
+Ownership stock outstanding immediately following the completion of this offering and the concurrent private placement to Merck.
 Ownership information assumes no exercise of the underwriters' option to purchase additional shares.

-Entities affiliated with The Column Group, an existing stockholder, have agreed to purchase 1,875,000 shares of our common stock in this offering at the initial public offering price.
-The information set forth in the table below reflects the purchase of all of these shares in this offering by such entities, with such entities purchasing number of shares indicated in the footnotes to the table.
+Entities affiliated with The Column Group, an existing stockholder, have indicated an interest in purchasing up to approximately \$30.0 million of shares of our common stock in this offering at the initial public offering price.
+The information set forth in the table below assumes the purchase of all of these shares in this offering by such entities, with such entities purchasing number of shares indicated in the footnotes to the table.
+However, because these indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering.
 The underwriters will receive the same underwriting discount on any shares purchased by these entities as they will on any other shares sold to the public in this offering.

 Beneficial ownership is determined according to the rules of the SEC and generally means that a person has beneficial ownership of a security if he or she possesses sole or shared voting or investment power of that security, and includes options and warrants that are currently exercisable within 60 days of March 20, 2019.
+Options to purchase shares of our common stock that are exercisable within 60 days of March 20, 2019.
 Options to purchase shares of our common stock that are exercisable within 60 days of March 20, 2019 are deemed to be beneficially owned by the persons holding these options for the purpose of computing percentage ownership of that person, but are not treated as outstanding for the purpose of computing any other person's ownership percentage.
 Except as indicated in the footnotes below, each of the beneficial owners named in the table below has, and upon completion of this offering will have, to our knowledge, sole voting and investment power with respect to all shares of common stock listed as beneficially owned by him or her, subject to community property laws where applicable.
-Unless otherwise indicated, the address for each of the stockholders in the table below is c/o NGM Biopharmaceuticals, Inc., 333 Oyster Point Blvd., South San Francisco, California 94080
+Unless otherwise indicated, the address for each of the stockholders in the table below is c/o NGM Biopharmaceuticals, Inc., 333 Oyster Point Blvd., South San Francisco, California 94080.